dexuby/eldenring-save-manager/README.md

 An easy-to-use save manager for the action role-playing game 'Elden Ring' developed by FromSoftware and published by Bandai Namco.

+## How to use
+Download the latest release (or compile the project yourself) then run it from your command line using: ```java -jar eldenring-save-manager-<version>.jar```

+To select a menu option simply type the number from the brackets in-front and confirm it by pressing enter.

 ## Features

 ### Save copying: